-11.1 This Environmental Report accompanies the pre-submission version of the NNP for consultation.
-Following consultation, any representations made will be considered by the Town Council, when finalising the plan for submission.
+11.1 This Environmental Report accompanies the submission draft of the NNP for consultation.

-- 11.2 The 'submission' version of the plan will then be submitted to NCC (alongside an Environmental Report Update, if necessary).
-The plan and supporting evidence will be then published for further consultation, and then submitted for examination. - 11.3 If the outcome of the Independent Examination is favourable, the NNP will then be subject to a referendum, and the plan will be 'made' if more than 50% of those who vote are in support.
+- 11.2 The 'submission' version alongside this environmental report will then be submitted to NCC.
+The Plan and supporting evidence will be then published for further consultation, and then submitted for examination. - 11.3 If the outcome of the Independent Examination is favourable, the NNP will then be subject to a referendum, and the plan will be 'made' if more than 50% of those who vote are in support.
 Once made, the NNP will become part of the Development Plan for Northumberland.